yufanana/ROStutorial/ROS_notes.md

 if __name__ == '__main__':
     listener()
 ```

+For new C++ files, modify `add_executable` in the CMakeLists.txt accordingly. <br>
+The name of the nodes are defined in the CMakeLists `add_executable()`.

+In C++ implementation, Message type is not defined in node instantiation, but in the callback function.

 __CMakeLists.txt__<br>
 File that provides all the information for the C compiler to compile and execute. <br>